London, England and Northern Europe · c. 1860s–present (golden age: 1900–1920)

 Mary Blair brought bold, flat color and geometric whimsy to Disney's golden age, designing the iconic "It's a Small World" attraction (1964).
 Contemporary whimsical illustration flourishes in picture books (Oliver Jeffers, Carson Ellis), independent animation, and digital art.
 The tradition's enduring appeal lies in its proposition: that the world is stranger, more magical, and more alive with hidden presences than rationalism acknowledges.

-Key Whimsical Artists
+Key Whimsical artists

 AR